-You can do long, easy-paced rows to improve basic aerobic fitness, shorter, fast-paced rows to increase top-end fitness, do interval training to increase anaerobic fitness, combine rowing with bodyweight exercises to improve all-round conditioning and promote fat burning.
+You can do long, easy-paced rows to improve basic aerobic fitness, shorter, fast-paced rows to increase top-end fitness, do interval training to increase anaerobic fitness, combine rowing with bodyweight exercises to improve all-round conditioning, and promote fat burning.

 Despite the lack of fancy graphics, rowing workouts need never be boring as there is always something new to try.

-5. Ideal For Weight Loss (Or Control)
+7. Ideal For Weight Loss (Or Control)